 Domicile and Deemed Domicile – Spot the Difference

-It is possible to acquire a domicile of choice – by moving permanently to another country and it becoming the centre of your life – but this takes some doing.
-Any ties with the original country of domicile are likely to mean that the domicile of origin prevails.
+It is possible to acquire a domicile of choice by moving permanently to another country.
+There are no hard and fast rules regarding the actions that should be taken as evidence but factors such as buying a house and making a locally valid Will would be considered.
+It is not easy to change domicile and any ties with the original country of domicile are likely to mean that the domicile of origin prevails.

 |IHT liability||UK domicile / deemed domicile||Non-UK domicile|